- 1A degree in Biology-Chemistry will enable you to become an expert in two fields of science.

 The Biology-Chemistry major combines the courses required for both a Biology and a Chemistry degree.
 By studying Biology-Chemistry, you will virtually earn two degrees, which is great for professional studies.

 At SJC, you will be encouraged to pursue internships.
-Common Biology-Chemistry internships include working with Eli Lilly, American Institute of Toxicology (AIT), state parks, various hospitals, and doing "in-house" internships with faculty.
+Common Biology-Chemistry internships include working with Eli Lilly, state parks, various hospitals, and doing "in-house" internships with faculty.
 Students are also encouraged to take part in student research, which is instructed by the faculty on campus.

 Dedication to Excellence